stocker88/nextjswebsite/_posts/nvidia-nvda-buy.md

 \- 1) We see that Nvidia stock price outperformed AMD x 2.

-&nbsp;

 \- 2) Nvidia's Net Income also did x2, so it justified it's stock price change.

-&nbsp;

 \- 3) AMD Net Income decreased: which justifies why it's stock price did not increase.

-&nbsp;

 \- 4) Nvidia's earning per share doubled!
 Making a better deal than 2 years ago.

 &nbsp;

-Conclusion?

-&nbsp;

-There is no financial reason as of why AMD is more hyped than Nvidia.
+Conclusion: there is no financial reason as of why AMD is more hyped than Nvidia.

-&nbsp;

 &nbsp;

 &nbsp;

 #### So why is AMD price so high compared to its earnings? 🧐